SRI-CSL/clam-prov/README.md

 to each source and it relies on the [Clam static analyzer](https://github.com/seahorn/clam) to propagate those tags across memory and function boundaries.
-The output of the analysis is to infer for each sink the set of all possible tags.
-With this, each sink can be connected to a subset of sources.
+The output of the analysis maps each sink to a set with all possible tags.
+With this, each sink is connected back to a subset of sources.
 Currently, this output is encoded as metadata named `clam-prov-tags`.
 For instance: